 What is organic traffic?

-Organic website traffic are visitors that come from search engines and who visit your website without clicking on a paid advertisement.
+Organic website traffic are visitors that visit your website via a search engine.
+Moreover it is a visit that happens without clicking on a paid advertisement.
 Traffic generated organically is considered to be one of the most valuable website traffic sources as it is indicative of a visitor’s real interest in your content or product.

 The main way to get organic traffic is through the use of search engine optimization (SEO).
-This involves using certain keywords and phrases in your content and on your website so that they appear higher up in search engine results pages (SERPs).
-By increasing the ranking of individual web pages, they will gain more impressions from search users and thus, increase the number of site visitors who visit your website.
+This involves using keywords and phrases on your website in order to rank on search engine results pages (SERPs).
+By increasing the ranking of web pages, they will gain impressions from search users and increase the number of clicks.

-Though using SEO to increase organic traffic is a long-term strategy, it’s worth noting that this traffic source doesn’t always stay this way – it can sometimes dwindle over time if you don’t continue to optimize your content and ensure that it is relevant and up to date.
+SEO to increase organic traffic is a long-term strategy, it’s worth noting that this traffic source doesn’t always stay this way – it can be volatile and fluctuate.
 However, there are many tools and techniques available today that can help you stay ahead of the competition and maintain high levels of organic traffic.

 - Organic traffic is targeted: That means that the search engine user landing on the website has a specific intent, and the search engine has determined that you have the content that meets this intent.